mfem/web/src/bilininteg.md

 $v$ or $\vec\{v}$ are computed using integration by parts.
 This leads to a boundary integral which can be used to apply Neumann boundary conditions.
-Some of these operators are listed along with their boundary terms in section [Weak Operators](#weak-operators-and-their-boundary-integrals).
+Some of these operators are listed along with their boundary terms in section [Weak Operators and Their Boundary Integrals](#weak-operators-and-their-boundary-integrals).

 ## Scalar Field Operators